 Doing email outreach is exactly what the name suggests, reaching out to influencers via email.

 That being said, you'll need a good reason to reach out to your influencers and for your influencers to take notice of you.

-You can’t just email a bunch of people in your niche asking for them to help promote your stuff, that simply won’t work.
+You can't just email many people in your niche asking for them to help promote your stuff; that simply won't work.

 Here are some genuine reasons why you might want to reach out to your influencers to ask for their help in promoting your blog content: